How to replace the light seals of your analog camera

 - Remove any remaining dust with a toothbrush and a microfiber cloth.

-- Remove the painter's tape from the closure.
+- Remove the painter's tape from the shutter.

-- Close the rear door and check if all seals are properly seated.
+- Close the back door and check if all seals are seated properly.

-Photo: Finally, clean your camera with some soapy water, a toothbrush, and a microfiber cloth.
+Photo: Finally, clean your camera with some dish soap water, a toothbrush, and a microfiber cloth.

 Conclusion

 Done!
-Your camera now has new light seals and should work perfectly again – no more light leaks!
+Your camera now has new light seals and should work perfectly again – goodbye light leaks!

-This guide is designed for 35mm SLRs but can also be applied to medium format cameras or film cartridges with minor adjustments.
+This guide is designed for 35mm SLRs but can also be applied to medium format cameras or film cassettes with small adjustments.

-If you have any questions, feel free to leave me a comment or send us a message through the contact form in our online store :) I look forward to photos of freshly serviced cameras!
+If you have any questions, feel free to leave me a comment or send us a message via the contact form in our online shop :) I'm looking forward to photos of freshly sealed cameras!

-Have fun photographing and best regards, your Vladi! 🎞📸
+Have fun taking photos and best regards, your Vladi! 🎞📸

 1 comment